xmtp/XIPs/XIPs/xip-message-content-types.md

 ---

 This XIP introduces a framework for interoperable support of different types of content in XMTP messages.
-At the heart of it are provisions for attaching meta-information to the content, that will identify its type and structure, and allow for its correct decoding from the encoded form used for transport inside XMTP messages.
-Main features of the framework are as follows.
+At the heart of it are provisions for attaching meta-information to the content that will identify its type and structure, and allow for its correct decoding from the encoded form used for transport inside XMTP messages.

-* namespacing the content type identifiers to allow different entitities (including xmtp.org) to define and manage their respective suite of content types
-* versioning the identifier format to allow future changes to it
-* versioning the content types themselves to allow their future evolution
-* optionally attaching parameters to the content type identifier (key/value style) to carry metadata necessary for correct decoding of the content
-* leaving support for multi-part payload to a potential future structured payload type to keep the basic framework simple
-* including optional `fallback` string in the basic framework that can be used to provide descriptive explanation to users when their client cannot correctly decode or present the content type
-* defining the first few content types:
-  * xmtp.org/text (optional encoding parameter, default utf-8 (not friendly to non-latin alphabets))
-  * ...
+The XIP envisions community based, iterative development of a library of content types over time.
+Content type identifiers are scoped to allow different entities to definte their own.
+The proposed framework provides an interface for registering content type encoders with the client for transparent encoding and decoding of content.

+This XIP is not intended to define content types themselves, those should be proposed through separate XRCs.
+The only content type defined here is a simple plain text type identified as `xmtp.org/text`.

 ## Motivation